Ann S. Bowers Professor; Senior Associate Dean for Undergraduate Education, College of Arts and Sciences

-Compelling, data-driven national reports call for changes in the way STEM courses are taught at the college level.
-Many of the changes focus on helping students learn about core concepts and problem solving instead of concentrating on memorized facts.
-Although institutions are striving to make changes, understanding what classroom techniques help students learn, how to effectively assess learning, and how to support faculty who implement change is a complex research endeavor.
-My program engages undergraduate and graduate students, postdocs, K-12 teachers, and university faculty in research on teaching and learning.
-I collaborate with researchers at several institutions, which strengthens the research questions we can ask and the generalizability of the results.
-Together we work on the following questions:
+Compelling, data-driven national reports advocate for substantial improvements in STEM courses at the college level.
+Although many institutions strive to make changes, considerable research is needed to understand what classroom techniques help students learn, how to effectively assess learning, and how to support faculty who implement change.
+My research engages undergraduate and graduate students, postdocs, college instructors, and K-12 teachers in tackling these critical research areas.
+Together we focus on the following questions:

-2) What aspects of peer discussion make it an effective learning tool?
+2) What aspects of active learning make it an effective instructional tool?

 These research questions are answered using classroom-based assessments, interviews, observation protocols, and surveys analyzed through quantitative and qualitative methods.

 - Meaders C, Senn LG, Couch BA, Lane AK, Stains M, Stetzer MR, Vinson E, Smith MK.
 “Am I getting through?
 Surveying students on what messages they recall from the first day of STEM classes.”
 International Journal of STEM Education.
 2021 https://doi.org/10.1186/s40594-021-00306-y